2023 Solar Incentives Guide for Hampton, IA - Tax Credits & Rebates

-- Tax Exemptions: Tax exemptions may come in two forms.
-The first is sales tax exemption, which is applied at the time you purchase your solar panels.
-The second is property tax exemption, which allows you to exclude the added value of your solar system when paying property tax on your home.
+- Tax Exemptions: Tax exemptions can come in one of two forms.
+First, there is sales tax exemption, which is applied at the time you purchase your solar panels.
+The second is property tax exemption, which allows you to ignore the added value of your solar system when calculating property tax for your house.

 Federal Solar Incentives

-To find out exactly how much the ITC could save you, get in touch with your local Hampton solar panel installation expert.
+To understand exactly how much money the ITC could save you, get in touch with your local Hampton solar panel installation expert.

 State & Local Solar Incentives

-Some solar incentives are often also provided at the state and local level.
-Similar to federal incentives, these can include rebates, tax credits and more.
-These solar incentives — which may be given by the state of Iowa, or by your county or municipality — might be offered for only a limited time, or on an ongoing basis.
+Some solar incentives may be offered at the local or state level.
+Like with federal incentives, these may include rebates, tax credits and more.
+Incentives may be given by the state of Iowa, or by your county or municipality.
+Certain incentives are available for only a limited time, while others are ongoing.